China 33: The shih and the ju

 Preserves Chinese culture

-In earlier sections, we pointed how preservation of species is a more powerful instinct than self-preservation.
-Further we showed how the individual tends to shift this intense the species-preservation is transferred to cultural preservation by.
+In earlier sections, we pointed out that preservation of species is a more powerful instinct than self-preservation.
+Further, we showed how an individual tends to transfer this intense species-preservation urge to cultural preservation.
 Cultivating the 6 talents of the military aristocracy had the function of preserving Chinese Imperial culture beyond the individual that made it up.
 It was an effective way for the culture to preserve itself.

 The Balanced Individual

-The Chinese as always cultivated balance.
-Perhaps the harsh Siberian winters, or perhaps the charioteering encouraged this devotion to balance.
-The 6 virtues of the ju, balanced the individual physically, politically, and culturally.
-Hence the intention of the ju was to create well rounded shih with balanced personalities.
-Specialization was not the focus of the ruler class.
-This aspect of balance becomes the dominant in later centuries.
+As always, the Chinese cultivated balance.
+Perhaps the harsh Siberian winters, or maybe the charioteering, encouraged this devotion to balance.
+The 6 virtues of the ju balanced the individual physically, politically, and culturally.
+The intention of the ju was to create well-rounded shih/warriors with balanced personalities.
+Specialization was not the focus of the ruling class.
+Balance became a dominant cultural theme in later centuries.

 Feudalism of the Chou turns the warrior into an official

 Shih is translated as warrior-official.
-During the Shang dynasty the neighboring provinces surrounding the imperial government were semi-autonomous political structures.
+During the Shang dynasty, the neighboring provinces that surrounded the imperial government were semi-autonomous political structures.
 During the Chou dynasty, the Duke of Chou set up a much more integrated social structure based upon feudal obligations.
-Initially the Duke of Chou appointed his warrior friends to administer these bordering provinces.
-Now these ruling shih were not only warriors; they were now officials of the Imperial government.
-These officialdoms became hereditary in the ensuing generations.
+Initially, the Duke of Chou appointed his warrior friends to administer these bordering provinces.
+At this point, these ruling shih were not only warriors; they were now officials of the Imperial government.
+These administrative provinces became hereditary for the ensuing generations.

 Responsibility of leadership to rule well